110chang/metalsmith-test/src/other.md

 ---
-title: 2nd Home
+title: other page
 layout: layout.jade
 description: hogehoge
 ---

-2nd page
+Other page